Prag8855/aab/content/guides/freelance-visa.md

 You can also apply for a freelance visa in your country, then move to Germany.[^26] This is **cheaper and safer**, because you can start working as soon as you arrive in Germany.[^34] You don't need to wait in Germany without an income.

 **[How to apply in your country ➞](/guides/residence-permit#how-to-apply-in-your-country)**

+You can also get an [opportunity card](/glossary/Chancenkarte), move to Germany, then convert it into a freelance visa.
+You can't be self-employed with an opportunity card; you must wait for your freelance visa.[^11]

 ## Required documents